SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Structuring/blackbox.rst

 Description
 -----------

-A blackbox allows the user to integrate an existing VHDL/Verilog component into the design by just specifying the interfaces.
+A blackbox allows the user to integrate an existing VHDL/Verilog component into the design by just specifying its interfaces.
 It's up to the simulator or synthesizer to do the elaboration correctly.

 Defining an blackbox
 --------------------

 An example of how to define a blackbox is shown below:

 .. code-block:: scala